 Why do you think we find it so odd to combine religion, especially mysticism, with science?
-Please leave your comment below.
+Please leave your comment below and don’t forget to subscribe.
 Thank you!

 - Adamson, Peter, Lecture 4, “The Man with the Golden Thigh: Pythagoras,” History of Philosophy without any Gaps, King’s College, London, Dec.
 27, 2010, https://historyofphilosophy.net/pythagoras

 - Huffman, Carl, “Pythagoras”, The Stanford Encyclopedia of Philosophy (Winter 2018 Edition), Edward N. Zalta (ed.), https://plato.stanford.edu/archives/win2018/entries/pythagoras

 - Maor E. (1987) The Discovery of Irrational Numbers.
 In: To Infinity and Beyond.
 Birkhäuser Boston. https://doi.org/10.1007/978-1-4612-5394-5_8

 - Britannica, The Editors of Encyclopaedia.
 “Pythagoras”.
 Encyclopedia Britannica, 19 Feb.
 2021, https://www.britannica.com/biography/Pythagoras